AshuraStrike/plugin-manager-OBS/README.md

 The objective is to be able to keep track of the Plugins that you have installed and to be easy as possible to add or remove them

+## Features

+* Manage your plugins in your OBS folder
+* Add and remove plugins to your liking
+* Update or switch plugin versions in just a few clicks
+* Multiple OBS folders can be tracked
+* Drag and drop files to add them to your plugins folder

 ## Installation

+1. Download the lastest zip file from [releases]

-Currently we only provide a zip/portable application so...
+1. Currently we only provide a zip/portable application so...
 Unpack the zip contents on a folder of your liking, optionally create a shortcut on your desktop

-The app will require you to have .net core 7 runtime, Don't have it?
+1. The app will require you to have .net core 7 runtime, Don't have it?
 No worries, the app will send you to a link where you can download it

-With the required runtime installed, you are ready to start
+1. With the required runtime installed, you are ready to start

 ## Use